BonBon-exchange/.github/doc/long.md

 Data on BonBon Exchange is new.
 You cannot resell data on BonBon Exchange.
 You should not speculate on data value.

+Buyers can consume the data, or add value and resell it.
+Doing market studies, for example.

 ### Pricing

 5% paid by the buyer + 5% paid by the seller